 Prices in US Dollars

-Loch Ness, Isle of Skye & the North West Highlands
+Loch Ness, Isle of Skye & Scottish Highlands

 A spectacular adventure through the Highlands and magical Isle of Skye with stunning scenery, incredible history and some unique and unforgettable experiences.
-Go monster hunting on Loch Ness, hike in one of the last great wildernesses of Europe, see Glenfinnan Viaduct made famous by Harry Potter, hear tales of Scotland’s bloody history and soak up the culture with a wee dram after a day’s exploring.
-There’s also the chance to get into some traditional Scottish music and dancing at a genuine Ceilidh to make this a proper Highland Fling!
+Go monster hunting on Loch Ness, hike in one of the last great wildernesses of Europe, ride the train which inspired Harry Potter's 'Hogwarts Express', hear tales of Scotland’s bloody history and soak up the culture with a wee dram after a day’s exploring.
+There’s also the chance to get into some traditional Scottish music and dance at a genuine Ceilidh to make this a proper Highland Fling!

 - Your legendary local HAGGiS Guide

 - Tree planting at the ‘HAGGiS Grove’ (weather permitting)

 - New for 2015 - 'Pay Now' or 'Pay As You Go' Accommodation

 - Go monster spotting on a Loch Ness cruise

 - Enjoy views of Mull and watch the sunset over Oban Bay and the Atlantic Ocean